girder/girder/CONTRIBUTING.md

 #### Automatic testing of pull requests

-When you submit a PR to the Girder repo, Circle CI will run the full build on two different branches
+When you submit a PR to the Girder repo, CircleCI will run the full build on two different branches

   * The commit at the head of the PR branch, the `push` build
   * The head of the PR branch that is then merged into `master`, the `pr` branch

-The Circle CI build will run according to the [circle.yml file](/circle.yml), which is useful as an example for how to set up your own environment for testing.
+The CircleCI build will run according to the [circle.yml file](/circle.yml), which is useful as an example for how to set up your own environment for testing.

-The tests that run in Circle are harnessed with CTest, which submits the results of its automated testing to [Girder's CDash dashboard](http://my.cdash.org/index.php?project=girder) where the test and coverage results can be easily visualized and explored.
+The tests that run in CircleCI are harnessed with CTest, which submits the results of its automated testing to [Girder's CDash dashboard](http://my.cdash.org/index.php?project=girder) where the test and coverage results can be easily visualized and explored.